 Masaryk Institute and Archives of the CAS

-The Masaryk Institute and Archives of the CAS is a public research institution, one of the workplaces of the Section of Historical Sciences within the Field of Humanities of the Academy of Sciences of the Czech Republic.
+The Masaryk Institute and Archives of the CAS (MIA) is a public research institution, one of the workplaces of the Section of Historical Sciences within the Field of Humanities of the Czech Academy of Sciences.
 The Institute consists of seven departments, including four scientific research departments and two archival departments.

-The scientific research departments of the MÚA focus on three main areas of historical research.
-The first is research on the life and work of T. G. Masaryk, especially with regard to his importance for democratic Czech statehood and his humanitarian legacy, as well as broader research on Czech and Central European history between 1848-1948.
-The second research area is the history of the Academy of Sciences of the Czech Republic, its predecessors and the history of science and scientists in the Czech Republic and in the wider Central European area.
-The third area is codicological research, which focuses mainly on the inventory and study of bohemian manuscripts from the medieval and early modern periods in the Czech Republic and abroad.
+The scientific research departments of the MIA focus on three main areas of historical research.
+The first is research on the life and work of T. G. Masaryk, especially with regard to his importance for democratic Czech statehood and his humanitarian legacy, as well as broader research on Czech and Central European history between 1848–1948.
+The second research area is the history of the Czech Academy of Sciences, its predecessors and the history of science and scientists in the Czech lands and in the wider Central European area.
+The third area is codicological research, which focuses mainly on the inventory and study of manuscript bohemica from the medieval and early modern periods in the Czech Republic and abroad.

-The archival departments of the MÚA collect and process the records of the Academy of Sciences, the archival holdings of older scientific institutions and the personal holdings of scientists working in the territory of our country.
-The Masaryk Institute and Archives of the CAS is also responsible for pre-archival care and shredding supervision within the Academy of Sciences of the Czech Republic.
-From its holdings, it provides information to the institutions and departments of the Academy of Sciences of the Czech Republic and state administration bodies and makes archival holdings and collections available to the research public.
-The archival part of the MÚA also manages the personal archival holdings of T. G. Masaryk, Edvard Beneš and their associates and family members.
-The research activities of the MÚA archive section are focused on the history of scientific institutions, the life and work of scientific personalities and their community, especially in the Czech environment, the life and work of T. G. Masaryk and E. Benes, and in particular the access to sources related to their activities.
+The archival departments of the MIA collect and process the records of the Academy of Sciences, the archival fonds of older scientific institutions and the personal fonds of scientists working in the territory of our country.
+The Masaryk Institute and Archives of the CAS is also responsible for pre-archival care and shredding supervision within the Czech Academy of Sciences.
+From its fonds, it provides information to the institutions and departments of the Czech Academy of Sciences and state administration bodies and makes archival fonds and collections available to the research public.
+The archival part of the MIA also manages the personal archival fonds of T. G. Masaryk, Edvard Beneš, and their associates and family members.
+The research activities of the MIA archive section are focused on the history of scientific institutions, the life and work of scientific personalities and their community, especially in the Czech environment, the life and work of T. G. Masaryk and E. Beneš, and in particular the access to sources related to their activities.

 The Department of Administration and Public Services comprises sections for the individual agendas (Secretariat of the Director, Technical and Economic Administration, Library, Publishing).